-4 Key FAQs about data governance in healthcare
+Four-point checklist for understanding data governance in healthcare

 Patient data is extremely sensitive and confidential, so whether it is in paper or digital format, there needs to be strict levels of security and privacy measures around storing, accessing and sharing it.
 In this article, we take a look at some common FAQs around data governance and what it means in healthcare.

-1. What is data governance in healthcare?
+1. Defining data governance in healthcare

 Generally speaking, ‘data governance’ refers to the process of managing data, which allows organisations to securely collect, access and analyse that information.
 But in healthcare, there’s a far even deeper level of sensitivity when it comes to data governance.